iljoong/azure-workshop/ws1811/ws_overview.md

 ![architecture](./terraform_azure3.png)

-In this lab, you will create a service with n-tier architecture and you will use `terraform` to create followings Azure resources:
+In this lab, you will create a service with n-tier architecture and you will use `terraform` to create following Azure resources:

 - Virtual network and subnet
 - VMs (web, app, nat, jumphost)